r-grun/stereo-recreation-from-anaglyphs/image_colorization/README.md

 # Usage

-Note: the following commands are displayed for U-Net model as it is the current model under active development.
-For GAN model, replace `unet` with `gan` in the commands.
+_Note: the following commands are displayed for U-Net model as it is the current model under active development.
+For GAN model, replace `unet` with `gan` in the commands._

+## Run in Docker container [optional]
+Running the scripts is optional, but a dockerfile is provided.
+Run all steps from the root directory of the project `/stereo-recreation-from-anaglyphs`.

+- Run `docker build -t anaglyph-gan -f docker/unet.Dockerfile .` to build the docker image
+- Run `docker run --rm -it --runtime=nvidia --gpus '"device=0"' -p 9001:8888 -v <data-dir of the hostmachine>:/data/ --name anaglyph-gan-container anaglyph-gan` to run the docker container with exposed port 9001, mapped data directory of the host machine and attached GPU support

 ## Training
 ### In Jupyter Notebook